CV-Group/DHMoE/README.md

 ![arch](assets/framework.jpg)

 ## Train
+The training code will be released after the acceptance of this paper
 1. Prepare the datasets used in the experiment.
 2. Modify the data set address in `make_npydata.py` to generate the correct data set information
 3. Modify the dataset, save_path and other options in `config.py`.
 4. To ensure compatibility with the selected dataset, it is necessary to modify the path of the pretrained model in the files `Networks/teacher.py` and `Networks/MOE_KD.py`.
-4. After performing the above modifications, you can start the training process by running `python train.py`
+5. After performing the above modifications, you can start the training process by running `python train.py`

 ## Test

 1. Modify `test.py` to specify your own test options.
+2. update the `pre` argument in `config.py` with the path to the pretrained model.
-2. After performing the above modifications, you can start the testing process by running `python test.py`.
+3. After performing the above modifications, you can start the testing process by running `python test.py`.

 ## Pretrained Weights